ianstormtaylor/css/Readme.md

 // use dashes if you want
 css(div, 'font-size', '16px');

-// it will add "px" for you
+// you can omit "px" and it will be added automatically css(div, 'font-size', 16);
 ```

 ## API